WeCanCodeIT/CSlides/src/testing/fizzbuzz/index.md

 ## Watch it Fail

-Hit ctrl + U + L to run your tests.
+Hit ctrl + R + A to run your tests.
 Our old test should pass, but the new one will fail with a message like this:
 ```
   String lengths are both 1.
 Strings differ at index 0.
   Expected: "2"